itcarsales/galaxyPi/README.md

 # Part 2 - Hardware

 ## Step 1) Raspberry Pi
-  - Secure the Pi to the base using the 4x M2.5x4 screws
+  - Secure the Pi to the base using all 4 of the M2.5x4 screws
-  - Secure the top to the base using 4x #4 3/4" screws
+  - Secure the top to the base using 4 of the #4 screws
 ![galaxyPi_Mount_Pi](https://github.com/itcarsales/galaxyPi/blob/master/images/case.jpg)

 ## Step 2) OLED
-  - Secure the OLED to the hat using the 4x M2x4 screws
+  - Secure the OLED to the hat using all 4 of the M2x4 screws
   - Connect it to the Pi following the wiring diagram below
     - It won't break anything if you mix up SCL and SDA, it just wont work.
 DO NOT cross VCC and GND
       - All components can use a common ground, or any of the GPIO ground pins.
 I used this wiring for simplicity and example.